Teaching Degree Programs in Raleigh

 This degree program is designed for students who have an education degree and are interested in moving into school administration.
 Students will develop educational leadership skills through 30 credit hours of coursework, along with 12 credit hours of field experience gained through an internship, along with a seminar program.

 William Peace University is a private university affiliated with the Presbyterian Church.
 It was founded in 1857 as a women's college under the name of Peace Institute.
 In 2009, the university became coeducational.

 Bachelor of Arts in Education

-This is 120-credit program consists of education courses, electives and general education courses.
-All education majors must take an orientation course for prospective teachers before advancing to the core courses.
+This 120-credit program consists of education courses, electives and general education courses.
 The core curriculum covers teaching methods for literacy, social studies, mathematics and science as well as courses in classroom management and teacher leadership.
-This program also includes a practicum and a student teaching assignment.
+This program also includes a senior seminar and a student teaching assignment.

 Other schools in the Raleigh area offering teaching degrees include Campbell University in Buies Creek.
 Located about 24 miles from Raleigh, this 4-year, private university offers Bachelor of Science degrees for teachers preparing for careers in early childhood education, elementary education, middle grades, secondary education and special education.